 Microsoft 365 / Microsoft Defender

-This is a combined document for enabling the Dropzone AI Data Source ("Entra ID / Exchange Online / Microsoft Defender") and Alert Source ("Exchange Online / Microsoft Defender").
+This is a combined document for enabling the Dropzone AI Data Source and Alert Source for Microsoft 365 / Microsoft Defender services.

 The Dropzone AI platform integrates with Entra ID, Exchange Online, and Microsoft Defender via the Microsoft Graph API.
 This document describes how to set up API credentials and install them into the Dropzone platform.